sparks-baird/xtal2png/reports/paper.md

 Using a state-of-the-art method in a separate domain with a custom data representation is often an expensive and drawn-out process.
-For example, @vaswaniAttentionAllYou2017 introduced the revolutionary natural language processing transformer architecture in Jun 2017; yet the application of transformers to the adjacent domain of material informatics (chemical-formula-based predictions) was not publicly realized until late 2019 [@goodallPredictingMaterialsProperties2019;@wangCompositionallyrestrictedAttentionbasedNetwork2020], approximately two-and-a-half years later, with peer-reviewed publications dating to late 2020 [@goodallPredictingMaterialsProperties2020;@wangCompositionallyRestrictedAttentionbased2021].
+For example, @vaswaniAttentionAllYou2017 introduced the revolutionary natural language processing transformer architecture in Jun 2017; yet the application of transformers to the adjacent domain of materials informatics (chemical-formula-based predictions) was not publicly realized until late 2019 [@goodallPredictingMaterialsProperties2019], approximately two-and-a-half years later, with peer-reviewed publications dating to late 2020 [@goodallPredictingMaterialsProperties2020].
+Interestingly, a nearly identical implementation was being developed concurrently in a different research group with slightly later public release [@wangCompositionallyrestrictedAttentionbasedNetwork2020] and publication [@wangCompositionallyRestrictedAttentionbased2021] dates.
 Another example of a state-of-the-art algorithm domain transfer is refactoring image-processing models for crystal structure applications, with the introduction of domain transfer (preprint), and peer-reviewed domain transferred publication dates of Sep 2016, Oct 2017, and Apr 2018 ([@kipfSemisupervisedClassificationGraph2016], [@xieCrystalGraphConvolutional2017], and [@xieCrystalGraphConvolutional2018]), respectively.
 Here, we focus on the latter application: state-of-the-art domain transfer from image processing to crystal structure.

-`xtal2png` is a Python package that allows you to convert between a crystal structure and a (grayscale) PNG image for direct use with image-based machine learning models.
-Let's take [Google's image-to-image diffusion model, Palette](https://iterative-refinement.github.io/palette/) [@sahariaPaletteImagetoImageDiffusion2022], which supports unconditional image generation, conditional inpainting, and conditional JPEG restoration tasks with correlates for crystal generation, structure prediction, and structure relaxation, respectively.
+`xtal2png` is a Python package that allows you to convert between a crystal structure and a PNG image for direct use with image-based machine learning models.
+Let's take [Google's image-to-image diffusion model, Palette](https://iterative-refinement.github.io/palette/) [@sahariaPaletteImagetoImageDiffusion2022], which supports unconditional image generation, conditional inpainting, and conditional image restoration tasks with corresponding applications in crystal generation, structure prediction, and structure relaxation, respectively.
 Rather than dig into the code and spending hours, days, or weeks modifying, debugging, and playing GitHub phone tag with the developers before you can (maybe) get preliminary results, `xtal2png` lets you get those results using the default instructions on the repository, assuming the instructions can be run without error.
-While there are other invertible representations for crystal structures [@xieCrystalDiffusionVariational2022,@renInvertibleCrystallographicRepresentation2022a] as well as cross-domain conversions such as converting between molecules as strings [@weiningerSMILESChemicalLanguage1988,@selfies], to our knowledge, this is the first package that enables conversion between a crystal structure and an image file format.
+While there are other invertible representations for crystal structures [@xieCrystalDiffusionVariational2022;@renInvertibleCrystallographicRepresentation2022a] as well as cross-domain conversions such as converting between molecules as strings [@weiningerSMILESChemicalLanguage1988,@selfies], to our knowledge, this is the first package that enables conversion between a crystal structure and an image file format.

 ![(a) upscaled example image and (b) legend of the `xtal2png` encoding.\label{fig:example-and-legend}](figures/example-and-legend.png)